4 Major Cities With Open Medical Studies — Some Pay Over $1,000

 And although the ads are now displayed online — rather than on telephone poles — they’re still a great way to earn extra money.

-If you live in Chicago, the Dallas / Fort Worth area, Los Angeles or St. Louis, here are seven paid clinical trials and studies for…
+If you live in Chicago, the Dallas / Fort Worth area, Los Angeles or St. Louis, here are six paid clinical trials and studies for…

 M3 Global Research is recruiting psoriasis patients to participate in paid online surveys.

 This isn’t a clinical study.
 You don’t even have to leave your couch.

 Register here to get started.
 After you register, the company will start sending you surveys that pay $10-$100 each if you qualify (they take about 20-30 minutes to complete).

 The surveys are tailored to you, ensuring you won’t be spammed with irrelevant emails.